hlship/sanddancer-dialog/README.md

 - Provide a hint about consulting when you read the guidebook
 - Fix bug in `tune radio`
 - Model the dial on the radio, and redirect `turn dial` to `tune radio`
+- Electrical panel is now modeled, redirect switch on/off to the emergency lights

 ### v4 -- 27 Sep 2020